j2store/userguide/trouble_shooting_shipping_plugins_issues.md

 You have installed the shipping plugin but it doesn't show up during the checkout.
 Here are a list of reasons that might be preventing the plugin from fetching shipping cost real-time from the APIs of the Shipping carrier.

 #### Currency
 In USPS shipping plugin, if the shipping server is queried, the server will return the list of options and their corresponding rates in US $.
 The shipping plugin will not work if you have configured a currency other than the US $, like CAD or AUD.
 To get rid of this problem, you should create a  currency as USD in your list of currencies.
-Then the problem will be solved.
+This will solve the issue.

 #### Enable Shipping